Ex-police chief admits to stealing heroin from evidence room

 Butler resigned from the Elizabeth Borough department last December after the theft was discovered earlier this month by another officer.
 The 43-year-old Butler worked at the department for 19 years and became chief in 2014.

 Authorities say Butler became addicted to heroin after he was prescribed Vicodin for neck and back pain.
-They say approximately 62 bundles and 2,700 loose stamp bags were found in Butler’s office trash can, while hundreds more were found in and around his desk.
+They say approximately 62 bundles and 2,700 loose small bags were found in Butler’s office trash can, while hundreds more were found in and around his desk.
 All of them were empty.

 Sign up for Daily Newsletters